jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### Subpart 6 — Taxation

 ### 151 Shares issued on amalgamation neither dutiable gift nor dividend
-(1) The receipt by a person of shares issued by new co-op on the new co-op amalgamation in respect of shares held by the person in an amalgamating co-operative dairy company is neither a dutiable gift for the purposes of the Estate and Gift Duties Act 1968 nor a dividend for the purposes of the Income Tax Act 2004.
+(1) The receipt by a person of shares issued by new co-op on the new co-op amalgamation in respect of shares held by the person in an amalgamating co-operative dairy company is neither a dutiable gift for the purposes of the Estate and Gift Duties Act 1968 nor a dividend for the purposes of the Income Tax Act 2007.
 (2) Neither regulation 7 of the Co-operative Dairy Companies Income Tax Regulations 1955 nor regulation 7 of the Cooperative Milk Marketing Companies Income Tax Regulations 1960 applies to permit the Commissioner of Inland Revenue to deem any of the receipts referred to in subsection (1) to be gross income other than a dividend.

 ### 152 Available subscribed capital of new co-op
-For the purposes of the definition of the term available subscribed capital in section OB 1 of the Income Tax Act 1994, and despite anything in that definition,—
+For the purposes of the definition of the term available subscribed capital in section YA 1 of the Income Tax Act 2007, and despite anything in that definition,—
   (a) new co-op is deemed to receive, on the amalgamation date, an aggregate amount of consideration in respect of the issue of its shares equal to the total available subscribed capital of the Board at that date (before the application of paragraph (e)); and
   (b) new co-op is deemed to receive on each 1 June after the amalgamation date, up to and including 1 June 2006, an additional aggregate amount of consideration of $140,000,000 in respect of the issue of its shares; and
-  (c) the amounts of consideration new co-op is deemed to receive under paragraphs (a) and (b) are in addition to any other amount of consideration taken into account before the application of this section under the definition of available subscribed capital in the Income Tax Act 1994; and
+  (c) the amounts of consideration new co-op is deemed to receive under paragraphs (a) and (b) are in addition to any other amount of consideration taken into account before the application of this section under the definition of available subscribed capital in the Income Tax Act 2007; and
   (d) the total available subscribed capital of the Board referred to in paragraph (a) includes any amount of consideration that the Board is deemed to have received by virtue of section 15ZE(2) of the Dairy Board Act 1961; and
-  (e) the Board is deemed to have no available subscribed capital for the purposes of the Income Tax Act 1994 on the amalgamation date, but is from that time onwards to have the available subscribed capital that it has according to the definition of available subscribed capital in section OB 1 of the Income Tax Act 1994 as if it had never received any consideration in respect of the issue of its shares before that time.
+  (e) the Board is deemed to have no available subscribed capital for the purposes of the Income Tax Act 2007 on the amalgamation date, but is from that time onwards to have the available subscribed capital that it has according to the definition of available subscribed capital in section YA 1 of the Income Tax Act 2007 as if it had never received any consideration in respect of the issue of its shares before that time.

 ### 153 Class of shares in respect of which available subscribed capital is received
 (1) The consideration deemed to be received by new co-op—